Clone Saga: Early development trouble

-According to established Spider-Man assistant editor Glenn Greenberg "No one—not the writers, not the editors—seemed to know who or what the hell Judas Traveller was.
+According to established Spider-Man assistant editor Glenn Greenberg, "No one—not the writers, not the editors—seemed to know who or what the hell Judas Traveller was.
 He was seemingly this immensely powerful, quasi-mystical being with amazing abilities, but what was the real deal with him? ...
 But to be honest, a character like Traveller didn't really fit into Spider-Man's world."
-As such, Traveller's role would remain a mystery to readers for a while, as writers dropped him in and out of this saga.
+As such, Traveller's role would remain a mystery to readers for a while, as writers dropped him in and out of the saga.

 Tom DeFalco came up with the idea of making Spider-Man's wife Mary Jane pregnant, feeling it would be a dramatic event that would help set up the saga's ultimate resolution.
-But then, Marvel Comics experienced a major financial crisis which nearly bankrupted the company.
-In consequence, editor-in-chief DeFalco was fired, and Marvel's comic line was broken into five separate groups each with its own editor-in-chief.
+But a few months into the arc a large scale reorganization at Marvel removed DeFalco as editor-in-chief, and Marvel's comic line was broken into five separate groups each with its own editor-in-chief.
 Bob Budiansky became editor-in-chief on the Spider-Man line.

 By then, the writers had established a new villain, Kaine.
 To prove that he was dangerous, the writers had him killing classic Spider-Man foes, including Doctor Octopus, with his corpse shown to rule out any possibility that he would return.
 However, Kaine soon became another reoccurring character of unexplained origin and purpose, like Judas Traveller and the Scrier, whose roles would not be revealed for quite some time.